samumirandam/platzi-english-prompts-chatgpt/README.md

 2. I want to practice the **[topic]**.
 I am having problems with the past participle.
 Can you give me 5 gap fill sentences for me to practice?
 Don't show me the answers until I ask you and show me the corresponding verbs in brackets.
 Example:
    _I want to practice the present perfect structure.
 I am having problems with the past participle.
 Can you give me 5 gap fill sentences for me to practice?
 Don't show me the answers until I ask you and show me the corresponding verbs in brackets_

-3. Show me the answers
+3. Show me the answers and tell me why